92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-08-09-digital-mailroom.md

 ---
 title: "The Digital Mailroom: How to Manage Physical Mail for Your Remote Business"
 date: 2025-08-09
+description: Transform your business mail into a seamless digital workflow.
+authors: ["Postmarkr Team"]
 tags: ["digital mailroom", "virtual mailbox", "remote business", "mail automation"]
-subtitle: "Transform your business mail into a seamless digital workflow."
-authors: ["Postmarkr Team"]
 ---

 ## Introduction